-Gloves are not a substitute for hand hygiene and do not provide a failsafe method of preventing hand contamination.
-Glove use must be coupled with appropriate and timely hand hygiene to prevent spread of microorganisms between patient contacts and staff.
+Gloves are not a substitute for hand hygiene and do not provide a failsafe method of preventing contamination of hands and therefore protection of the health care worker.
+Glove use must be coupled with appropriate and timely hand hygiene to prevent spread of micro-organisms between patient contacts and staff.
 Health care workers should either wash their hands or use an alcohol hand sanitiser immediately after taking off gloves.
 If alcohol hand sanitisers are used they must be allowed to evaporate completely before new gloves are put on.
 Careful removal of gloves will help reduce contamination of hands.
 See below for more details.